-Orchitis is inflammation of the testicles that may occur in one or both testicles.
-It can cause pain and may affect fertility.
+Orchitis is pain and swelling in one or both testicles.
+It may also affect fertility.

 Copyright © Nucleus Medical Media, Inc.

 Orchitis is often caused by an infection from:

 - Viruses, especially mumps

 - Problems with the immune system, such as Henoch-Schonlein purpura